Return to Philosophy Web Homepage Title: Introduction to Logic

 1. Examine, for yourself, why the condition of citing many authorities in a field would not be an instance of the ad populum fallacy.

-2. The conclusions of relevant authorities are not to be accepted simply on the basis they stated something on, or upon, a subject of their expertise, but rather on the basis their conclusions were reached by reason and experience.
-Consequently, in the absence of other evidence, arguments from authority can be persuasive evidence adduced in disputations.
+2. The conclusions of relevant authorities are not to be accepted simply on the basis they stated something on, or about, a subject of their expertise, but rather on the basis their conclusions were reached by reason and experience.

-2. However, in the final analysis of issues of critical importance, the Royal Society motto should hold sway: Nullius in verba (“take no one's word for it.)”[26]
+2. Nevertheless, in the final analysis of issues of critical importance, the Royal Society motto should hold sway: Nullius in verba (“take no one's word for it.)”[27]

-Issues are not normally decided on the basis of which of various opposing relevant and legitimate authorities are the most illustrious.
+Factual issues are not normally decided on the basis of which of various opposing legitimate authorities is the most illustrious.
 When authorities differ, arguments such as the following by the Roman forensic orator and philosopher Cicero are of minor consequence:

 “The discourse of Lucullus … moved me a good deal, being the discourse of a learned and ingenious and quick-willed man … But no doubt such authority as his would have influenced me a good deal, if you [Catulus] had not opposed your own to it, which is of equal weight.
 I will endeavour therefore, to reply to him after I have said a few words in defense of my own reputation, as it were.”[28]

-Rather than the oratory of Lucullus being evaluated on its own merits, Cicero is judging its content by how it is regarded by hierarchy of authorities — culminating is what he judges to be his own authority..
+Rather than evaluating the oratory of Lucullus on its own merits, Cicero judges its content in terms of how it is regarded by a hierarchy of authorities — his own authority judged by him as preeminent.

 6. The ad Verecundiam Frequency of Use in Google books Ngram Viewer